Picture: haws. Click here to see more October berry, fruit, nut and seed photos.

 There are still plenty of berries to be seen in October, though as the month goes on they start to fall or be eaten.

 For example, early in October hawthorns are thick with red haws, but as the weeks go by a good number are stripped off by birds, mice and squirrels.
-Newly arriving fieldfares and redwings (birds which come to the UK from Scandinavia to overwinter) are certainly fond of haws, as are wood pigeons.
+Newly arriving fieldfares and redwings (birds which come to the UK from Scandinavia to overwinter) are certainly fond of haws, as are song thrushes and wood pigeons.
 Blackbirds apparently pick them and then reject around 60% of them because they have fly or moth larvae in: these then get dropped to the ground.
 Some may also fall of their own accord.

 The rate of depletion is very variable, however: even late in the month you can still find bushes thick with haws.
 As foliage falls off, those that remain are increasingly left on bare twigs.
 By the end of the month many have turned a darker colour and may be starting to rot, but some remain a brighter red.